This gluten free pasta salad recipe is a great fall back meal that can be prepared in advance.

 Edamame Bean Pasta

-Edamame pasta is tasty but quite heavy, meaning just a small portion fills me up and lands a bit heavily in my stomach.
+Edamame pasta is tasty but quite heavy, meaning just a small portion will fill you up and if can land a bit heavy in the stomach.
 For that reason, while I do like the taste, I don’t use edamame pasta to replace regular pasta.

 But you could use it as an additional dish, unique in its own right.
-It is high in protein and in fibre.
+It is high in protein and in fibre and can be quite delicious.

-Lentil pasta is generally higher in fibre and protein than other pasta types, as well as holding it’s shape and having a great (albeit different) flavour, making them a favourite of mine.
+Lentil pasta is generally higher in fibre and protein than other pasta types, as well as holding it’s shape in salad and having a great (albeit different) flavour, making it a favourite of mine.

-Lentil pasta, for me, is a great substitution which packs a protein and fibre punch.
+Lentil pasta is a great substitution which packs a protein and fibre punch.

 Benefits of Eating Lentil Pasta